Tracy Johnson (BA Hons, MA, PGCE)

 I have taught all ages, from 7-70, in primary schools, language schools, young adult centres and privately, but with three children of my own, my biggest passion is teaching primary aged children and instilling in them a love of learning.
 With the use of games, songs and role play, children easily retain the information around them, from both their peers and their teachers and enjoy doing so!

-Currently shadowing Claire Hansen, I look forward to being part of the wonderful Jack in the Box team come September.
+Currently being trained in the JitB method by Claire Hansen, I look forward to being part of the wonderful Jack in the Box team come September.